Limited Course Withdrawals

 Undergraduate students may withdraw from courses with a grade of “W” (Withdraw Passing) a maximum of six times during their entire undergraduate enrollment at the University of West Georgia.
 Students must withdraw from courses during the Withdrawal “W” Period, as noted on the Registrar’s Calendar in The Scoop.
 Retroactive withdrawals for prior terms are not permitted.
 The Withdrawal “W” Period typically begins after Drop/Add and closes at mid-term.
 Grades of “W” do not count toward the grade point average.

-It is recommended that students consult with the instructor, academic advisor, Financial Aid, Bursar, and International Services and Programs (if applicable) before making the decision to withdraw from a course, since undesirable consequences may follow.
+It is recommended that students consult with the instructor, academic advisor, Financial Aid, Office of Student Accounts and Billing Services, and International Services and Programs (if applicable) before making the decision to withdraw from a course, since undesirable consequences may follow.
 For example:

 - Students must make Satisfactory Academic Progress (SAP) to maintain eligibility for both federal and state financial aid.
 See the UWG Financial Aid website for more details.